Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 K60A.
 NORTH TOWER ROOFTOP
 ______
-"A cold wind greets you atop the tower roof, its rainslicked flagstones surrounded by a twenty-foot-diameter ring of stone battlements.
-The thunderclouds above sud­ denly coalesce into the terrible visage of [[Strahd]].
+"A cold wind greets you atop the tower roof, its rain slicked flagstones surrounded by a twenty-foot-diameter ring of stone battlements.
+The thunderclouds above suddenly coalesce into the terrible visage of [[Strahd]].
 The face utters a ghastly moan as thousands of bats fly out of its gaping maw and descend upon the tower."
 ______
 Characters who remain on the roof are accosted by ten swarms of bats, which arrive in 3 rounds.
 If the characters descend into the tower, the bats don't follow and instead fly into the high tower (area K59), descend its central shaft (area K 18a), and roost in the catacombs (area K84).